The Roses (film)

 The Roses is a 2025 satirical black comedy film directed by Jay Roach from a screenplay by Tony McNamara.
-It is based on the 1981 novel The War of the Roses by Warren Adler, and a reimagining of the 1989 film.
+It is based on the 1981 novel The War of the Roses by Warren Adler, and a reimagining of the 1989 film of the same name.
 The film stars Benedict Cumberbatch and Olivia Colman as a successful couple whose seemingly picture-perfect marriage begins falling apart.
 Andy Samberg, Allison Janney, Belinda Bromilow, Sunita Mani, Ncuti Gatwa, Jamie Demetriou, Zoë Chao, and Kate McKinnon appear in supporting roles.

 The Roses was released in the United States by Searchlight Pictures on August 29, 2025.
-It received mixed reviews from critics and grossed $51 million worldwide.
+It received mixed reviews from critics and grossed $52 million worldwide.

 Plot

 One afternoon in London, an architect named Theo meets an aspiring chef named Ivy.
-Ivy tells Theo her dream of moving to America to start her own business.
-Inspired by her enthusiasm, Theo suggests he moves with her.
+Ivy tells Theo her dream of moving to the United States to start her own business.
+Inspired by her enthusiasm, Theo suggests he move with her.

-Ten years later, Theo and Ivy have relocated to Mendocino, California and are married with twin children, Hattie and Roy.
-They have different parenting styles as Ivy spoils the kids with desserts and fun activities while Theo prioritizes their health.
-Theo surprises Ivy, having sacrificed her business plans to raise their children, by giving her a piece of real estate where she can finally open her own restaurant.
+Ten years later, Theo and Ivy have relocated to Mendocino, California, and are married with twin children, Hattie and Roy.
+They have different parenting styles as Ivy spoils the children with desserts and fun activities while Theo prioritizes their health.
+Having sacrificed her business plans to raise their children, Theo surprises Ivy by giving her a piece of real estate where she can finally open her own restaurant.

-One night, during a severe storm, Theo's newly designed naval history museum is destroyed, just as Ivy's new restaurant receives a ton of customers seeking shelter.
+One night, during a severe storm, Theo's newly designed naval history museum is destroyed, just as Ivy's new restaurant receives an influx of customers seeking shelter.
 They include a renowned food critic who writes a positive review, resulting in Ivy's business growing rapidly.
-While she becomes the new breadwinner of the family, Theo loses his job and agrees to be a stay-at-home parent.
-Taking advantage of it, he puts the kids on a strict diet and imposes regular physical exercise.
+Theo loses his job due to the building's collapse and agrees to be a stay-at-home parent, while Ivy becomes the new breadwinner of the family.
+Taking advantage of it, he puts the children on a strict diet and imposes regular physical exercise.
 As a result, Ivy begins to feel shut out from her children's lives, while Theo becomes jealous of Ivy's success.

 Feeling a rift in their relationship, the two make several attempts to reconcile, including a romantic trip to New York City and marriage counseling, but all fail.
 They begin to feel resentment for each other and blame the other for their problems.
 As a last attempt to save their marriage, Ivy uses the profits from franchising her restaurant to give Theo an opportunity to build their dream house.